samualon/digital-garden/content/School/Organising for entrepreneurship/Venture capital.md

 They will eventually require an exit (after 5-7 years)

-Expect 5-10X growth in value of succesful invested company or 40% - 60%.
+Expect 5-10X growth in value of successful invested company or 40% - 60%.
 They will typically provide one million dollars.
 ## Equity
 ... (zie ppt)
 ## Board of directors